tanchaowen84/voice-clone/README.md

 > If you want to receive notifications whenever code changes, please click `Watch` button in the top right.

 > When submitting any content to the issues or discussions of the repository, please use **English** as the main Language, so that everyone can read it and help you, thank you for your supports.

 ## License

 For any details on the license, please refer to the [License](LICENSE) file.

+# Creem Payment Integration Updates

+## Recent Fixes (2025-06-14)

+### 1. Customer Portal Implementation
+- ✅ Fixed Creem customer portal API response parsing
+- ✅ Changed from `data.url` to `data.customer_portal_link` to match Creem API
+- ✅ Enhanced debugging for portal creation process

+### 2. Webhook Processing Improvements
+- ✅ Added comprehensive webhook debugging
+- ✅ Enhanced signature verification with detailed logging
+- ✅ Added handling for empty webhook bodies (common with ngrok/proxy setups)
+- ✅ Improved error categorization and logging

+### 3. Technical Details
+- **Customer Portal**: Creem API returns `{"customer_portal_link": "https://..."}` format
+- **Webhook Signatures**: Using `creem-signature` header with HMAC-SHA256 verification
+- **Empty Body Handling**: Gracefully skip processing empty webhook requests (test/proxy requests)

+### 4. Known Issues Resolved
+- ❌ ~~Customer portal returning empty URL~~ → ✅ Fixed API response parsing
+- ❌ ~~Webhook signature verification failures~~ → ✅ Added empty body detection
+- ❌ ~~Frontend compatibility issues~~ → ✅ Maintained backward compatibility

+## Development Notes
+- All webhook events are properly logged with detailed debugging information
+- Signature verification includes comprehensive error reporting
+- Empty webhook bodies are handled gracefully to prevent false errors